 A Timeless Classic

-On the other hand, Marlon says that it is, in fact, all true when it comes to Truman’s life.
+On the other hand, Marlon insisted that Truman’s life is, in fact, entirely genuine.
 In essence, everything is accurate, and nothing is fake in this case.
-There is nothing that audiences see on a long-running television show called the Truman Show.
-Within the film, the audience sees how the television program someone above creates and controls it.
-It shows the audience a montage of Truman’s life and reflects both the producers and the viewers watching the show.
+There is nothing that audiences witness on the long-running television show called The Truman Show.
+Within the film, the audience observes how someone above creates and controls the television program.
+It presents a montage of Truman’s life and reflects both the producers and the viewers watching the show.
 However, does that also mean that those of us who watch this film participate in this reflection?

 Christof as Truman’s God